SofijaErkin/basic-tool-mac/linux/color_plugins_vim.md

  same level with `.vs`(under the root content of project).

-The configuration file of `clang-format`:
+The configuration file of `.clang-format`:

     BasedOnStyle: Google